 And now, a few of the risks:

-With proper risk management techniques, short selling can potentially enhance your investment strategy.
+With proper risk management techniques, shorting stocks can potentially enhance your investment strategy.
 But it isn’t for every investor.

 for thinkMoney ®